anelendata/handoff/README.md

 ## What is it?

 handoff ([repository](https://github.com/anelendata/handoff))
-is a framework for developing and deploying data pipelines serverlessly. handoff removes the complicated cloud configurations.
-You can easily take care of the essential settings and save time and money with a single command:
+is a single command that let you quickly orchestrate the data pipeline on a serverless platform such as AWS Fargate.

+Deploying on a serverless platform saves you from the need for managing servers and paying for idling virtual machines.
+The serverless configuration could be very complicated, so handoff takes care of it under the hood so you can focus on the pipeline logic.

+Features and benefits:

 1. Container orchestration (AWS Elastic Continer Service)
 2. Extended serverless task execution (AWS Fargate, vs. AWS Lambda's 15min limit)